Xandebrabe/hackaton-de-los-primos/README.md

 Imagine hosting a global Web3 conference where attendees can:

 1. **Register with Digital Wallets**: Users authenticate using their wallets, ensuring secure and decentralized access.
-2. **Pay with Stablecoins**: Attendees pay for tickets using USDC, processed seamlessly through Circle Wallet.
+2. **Pay with Stablecoins**: Attendees can get tickets proving assets.
-3. **Participate in Blockchain-Backed Events**: All event data, including schedules and attendee lists, is stored on the blockchain for transparency.
+3. **Create event exclusive wallets**: All events gonna have their own wallet generated and managed by Circle, providing the platform an exclusive experience.
+4. **Participate in Blockchain-Backed Events**: All users can have the experience of swaping tokens to the event tokens into M33T platform too.
-4. **Engage with Interactive Features**: Users can interact with event content through dynamic cards and real-time updates.
+5. **Engage with Interactive Features**: Users can interact with event content through dynamic cards and real-time updates.

 M33T makes this vision a reality, providing the tools and infrastructure needed to bring decentralized events to life.